npasqualetti/saas-template/README.md

 # Taxonomy

-An open source application built using the new router, server components and everything new in Next.js 13.
+An open source application built using the new router, server components, and everything new in Next.js 13.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
 You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).